DFreds/flutter_redux_boilerplate/README.md

 the async functions complete.
 Each middleware must be provided to the store when the store is created.
 An example is provided with `app_middleware.dart`, which utilizes the `TypedMiddleware` helper to map specific actions to specific middleware methods.
-However, this is just my recommended way of doing it, and there is nothing stopping you from implementing your reducers with simple `switch` or `if` statements.
+However, this is just my recommended way of doing it, and there is nothing stopping you from implementing your middleware with simple `switch` or `if` statements.
 Read more about middleware [here](https://github.com/johnpryan/redux.dart/blob/master/doc/async.md).